 Mental health can be affected by stress, fear or regret.
-It can be triggered by addiction, a live changing event or prolonged exposure to pressurised situations.
+It can be triggered by addiction, a life-changing event or prolonged exposure to pressurised situations.
 A disconnect between work and life balance can cause a decline in mental well-being whilst disagreements at home can lead to long term detachment.

 Being mentally healthy doesn’t mean that a person doesn’t have a mental health problem.
-People struggling with mental health issues can find it difficult coping with daily life, can become withdrawn from the workplace, community and family.
+People struggling with mental health issues can find it difficult to cope with daily life, can become withdrawn from the workplace, community and family.